 Many other functions (features) can be added to your CMS but these function (features) will be determined by your development specification (requirements).

-A Website Content Management System is useful only if you are going to update your website on a frequent basis or require more control over the information on your business website.
+A Website Content Management System is useful only if you are going to update your website frequently or require more control over the information on your business website.
 You will also be saving cost in the long term as you will not be reliant on a web developer/designer to update your website on your behalf.
-In the sort term Website Content management Systems are more expensive than standard plain html based websites but the advantage to you is the ability to grow your website yourself.
-Most ecommerce solution use some type of Content management Systems for example giving you the ability to add new categories and products to your ecommerce store.
-Content Management Systems can be used in website development in many different ways and are not secluded to ecommerce stores.
+In the sort, term Website Content management Systems are more expensive than standard plain HTML based websites but the advantage to you is the ability to grow your website yourself.

-This type of system is also know as a three tier website application:
+This type of system is also known as a three-tier website application:

 You can find hundreds and thousands of websites on the internet using the above technologies.
 There are many alternatives to the above technologies such as Microsoft based technologies, but these tend to be more expensive to maintain and develop.

-It is recommend before you commission a web development company to create a Website Content Management System, you first find out what technologies the web development company will be using and if these technologies are cost effective.
+It is recommended before you commission a web development company to create a Website Content Management System, you first find out what technologies the web development company will be using and if these technologies are cost-effective.

 Article created by: DCP London Website Designers

 We will reply to you in next 2 working days.